 Scientific research into a structurally sound and operationally affordable (i.e. energy saving) new construction and renovation has led to the Passive House Standard, which is used worldwide.
 This goes beyond national energy standards by offering proven tools to achieve future-oriented and feasible building and renovation concepts.
 The feasibility of Passive House technology in existing apartment buildings has been demonstrated in Dutch pilot projects.
 Managing the design and construction processes to meet high performance targets and offering building performance guarantees now make long-term financing possible in this realm.
-The long-term loan for the renovation costs once again ensures permanently low living costs and thus feasibility of the high-quality approach.
+The long-term loan for the renovation costs once again ensures permanently low housing costs and thus feasibility of the high-quality approach.
 This creates a sound business case for a future-oriented renovation approach.

-The technical baggage for this is available basically in present day design and consulting offices, architects and engineering firms; general principles such as the "Trias energetica" are well known4.
-Also, in renovation advice, the presentation of the financial impact based on the total cost of living is becoming more common.
+The technical baggage for this is available basically in present day design and consulting offices, architects and engineering firms.
+"The general principles such as the Trias energetica are well known and applied by the professional building actors"5.
+Also, in renovation advice, a presentation of the financial impact based on the total cost of living is included more often.
 But specific knowledge that comes in handy in the integral approach of high-quality energetic renovation is not yet common among most consulting and executing companies.
 Moreover, there are many misconceptions regarding the integration of the building envelope and installation technology and their possible synergies, regarding the building physics of high-quality insulation, and regarding important comfort and health aspects of highly energy-efficient buildings.